neonexus/sails-react-bootstrap-webpack/README.md

         'favicon'       // default hook to serve favicon ],

         // REMEMBER!
-Environment variables are your friends!!!
+Environment variables are your friends!!! prerender
+:
-    prerender: require('prerender-node').set('prerenderToken', 'YOUR_TOKEN')
+    require('prerender-node').set('prerenderToken', 'YOUR_TOKEN')

 }
 ```